 Gifts for Photographers Under $250: HEX Ranger Clamshell DSLR Backpack

-I actually brought a HEX Ranger DSLR Sling Bag home after seeing it firsthand.
+I actually have a HEX Ranger DSLR Sling Bag.
 Talk about a camera bag!

 But if the photographer on your list needs to carry more gear than I do, the Ranger Clamshell DSLR backpack is a prime choice.

 With a capacity of 21 liters, this bag can hold a ton of gear - a DSLR with lens attached, a couple more lenses, a laptop, a drone, and accessories, in fact!

 The clamshell design makes it easy to see your gear, retrieve it, and put it away.
 And with fully customizable inserts, you can make the bag work for you no matter what arrangement of gear you need.